BLG2/Downloader/README.md

 This project is a YouTube video downloader and file converter app built in .NET 8.
 The application provides an easy way to download YouTube videos and convert files to various formats.

+This project was born out of a need for a simple and efficient tool to download and convert media assets for use in creative projects and modding tools for games like The Sims, Planet Zoo, and Planet Coaster.
+While there are many tools out there, few offered the flexibility and control needed in a single, easy-to-use application.

 ## Features

 ### YouTube Video Downloader: